-Including Stockholder Proposals in the 2023 Annual Meeting Proxy Statement Stockholders who intend to present proposals for inclusion in the Company's proxy statement for the 2023 Annual Meeting of Stockholders pursuant to Rule 14a-8 under the Exchange Act ("Rule 14a-8") must forward them to the Company at Cray Business Plaza, 100 Commercial Street, P.O.
-Box 130, Atchison, Kansas 66002, Attention: Corporate Secretary, so that they are received on or before December 14, 2022.
+Including Stockholder Proposals in the 2024 Annual Meeting Proxy Statement Stockholders who intend to present proposals for inclusion in the Company's proxy statement for the 2024 annual meeting of stockholders pursuant to Rule 14a-8 under the Exchange Act ("Rule 14a-8") must forward them to the Company at Cray Business Plaza, 100 Commercial Street, P.O.
+Box 130, Atchison, Kansas 66002, Attention: Corporate Secretary, so that they are received on or before December 14, 2023.
 The proposal must comply with applicable securities regulations.
-In addition, proxies solicited by management may confer discretionary authority to vote on matters which are not included in the proxy statement but which are raised at the Annual Meeting by stockholders.
+In addition, proxies solicited by management may confer discretionary authority to vote on matters which are not included in the proxy statement, but which are raised at the annual meeting by stockholders.

-Stockholder Proposals Presented at the 2023 Annual Meeting.
-With respect to stockholder proposals to be presented at the 2023 Annual Meeting that are not intended to be included in our proxy statement relating to that meeting, pursuant to the Company's Amended and Restated Bylaws (the "Bylaws"), a stockholder's written notice of such proposal, in the form specified in the Bylaws, must be delivered to or mailed and received at our principal executive offices no earlier than January 26, 2023 and no later than February 25, 2023.
-Pursuant to Rule 14a-4(c)(1) promulgated under the Exchange Act, the Company's management will have discretionary authority to vote on any matter of which the Company does not receive notice of by February 25, 2023, with respect to proxies submitted for the 2023 Annual Meeting of the Company's stockholders.
+Stockholder Proposals Presented at the 2024 Annual Meeting.
+With respect to stockholder proposals to be presented at the 2024 annual meeting of stockholders that are not intended to be included in our proxy statement relating to that meeting, pursuant to the Company's Bylaws, a stockholder's written notice of such proposal, in the form specified in the Bylaws, must be delivered to or mailed and received at our principal executive offices no earlier than January 26, 2024 and no later than February 25, 2024.
+Pursuant to Rule 14a-4(c)(1) promulgated under the Exchange Act, the Company's management will have discretionary authority to vote on any matter of which the Company does not receive notice of by February 25, 2024, with respect to proxies submitted for the 2024 annual meeting of stockholders.

 Stockholder Director Nominations.
-Pursuant to the Bylaws, in order to nominate persons for election to the Board of Directors at the 2023 Annual Meeting of the Company's stockholders, a stockholder must deliver notice of the intention to submit nominations at the meeting, in the form specified in the Bylaws, to the Secretary of the Company no earlier than January 26, 2023 and no later than February 25, 2023.
+Pursuant to the Bylaws, in order to nominate persons for election to the Board of Directors at the 2024 annual meeting of stockholders, a stockholder must deliver notice of the intention to submit nominations at the meeting, in the form specified in the Bylaws, to the Secretary of the Company no earlier than January 26, 2024 and no later than February 25, 2024.